qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - is it possible to have the Italian language
 - top app only add Italian language
 - will it be possible to have the app in the Italian language
-- i ask for Italian language tbsp thanks for working
+- i ask for Italian language
-- i is it possible to change the language from english to Italian tbsp
+- is it possible to change the language from english to Italian
 - missing the signature Italian language
 - please support chinese and its really a good app
 - very good i love it can you support chinese